Advertiser Disclosure

 Image Credit: Upgraded Points

-The outlier here appears to be the bad/no credit field, but keep in mind that most cards offered for people who fall within these credit score ranges are secured cards and/or cards with much lower credit limits.
+The outlier here appears to be the bad or no credit field, but remember that most cards offered for people who fall within these credit score ranges are secured cards and cards with much lower credit limits.
 Both of these reduce the risk to the issuer.
-So, while you might get a better rate than someone in the “Fair” bracket, the chances of being approved for a “regular” type of credit card are also significantly lower.
+So, while you might get a better rate than someone in the “Fair” bracket, the chances of being approved for a “regular” credit card are also significantly lower.

-Although rates are increasing overall, improving your credit score can help you qualify for the best available options.
+Although rates are increasing overall, improving your credit score can help you qualify for the best cards.

 Average Credit Card Interest Rates by Issuer